By using this site, you agree to the Privacy Policy and Terms of Use.

 What measures will be implemented under the PHEIC declaration?

-The WHO Director-General has issued temporary recommendations to all member states, typically including enhanced surveillance, contact tracing, and international coordination measures.
+The WHO Director-General has issued temporary recommendations to all member states under the International Health Regulations framework.
 Specific details depend on the epidemiological situation and affected countries’ response capacities.

 Source: First meeting of the IHR Emergency Committee regarding the epidemic of Ebola Bundibugyo virus disease in the Democratic Republic of the Congo and Uganda 2026 – Temporary recommendations